Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-\subsection{Nonrelativistic fermions in three dimensions: the polarized unitary Fermi gas}
+\subsection{Non-relativistic fermions in three dimensions: the polarized unitary Fermi gas}

-One of the most studied many-body systems in recent years is the so-called unitary Fermi gas (UFG).
-Due to a diverging s-wave scattering length, the microscopic information about the interaction between the spin-up and -down particles is lost and all observed quantities can be written as universal functions of the fermion density and temperature (as these are the only scales left at our disposal).
-Its intricate behavior is linked to various many-body phenomena, and moreover it is realized to an excellent precision in numerous cold atoms experiments, having led to a plethora of precise measurements of its unique behavior.
+One of the most studied many-body systems in recent years is the so-called unitary Fermi gas (UFG) which is associated with a diverging s-wave scattering length.
+Due to this dominant length scale, the microscopic information about the interaction between the spin-up and spin-down particles becomes effectively irrelevant, and all observed quantities may be written as universal functions of the fermion density and temperature (as these are the only scales left in the system).
+Its intricate behavior is linked to various many-body phenomena, and moreover it is realized to an excellent precision in numerous cold atoms experiments, having led to a plethora of precise measurements of its unique behavior (see, e.g., \cite{Zwerger2012} for a comprehensive review).

-For SU(2) symmetric fermions, i.e. for equal numbers of spin-up and -down particles, it is possible -- albeit challenging -- to study the UFG with conventional Monte Carlo approaches.
+For SU(2) symmetric fermions, i.e. for equal numbers of spin-up and spin-down particles, it is possible -- albeit challenging -- to study the UFG with conventional Monte Carlo approaches.
 Past stochastic studies of the UFG have been conducted using methods such as hybrid Monte Carlo (HMC) \cite{PhysRevA.85.051601, PhysRevLett.110.090401, PhysRevA.93.053604} and auxiliary field methods (AFQMC) on the lattice \cite{Jensen2019, PhysRevA.84.061602, PhysRevB.73.115112} as well as various flavors of diagrammatic Monte Carlo methods \cite{PhysRevLett.121.130405, VanHoucke2012} in the continuum.
+Building on these (and many more) theoretical and experimental advances, it was found that the UFG undergoes a phase transition from a strongly correlated normal fluid to a BCS superfluid at the unusually high transition temperature $T/T_{\rm F} \approx 0.17$.
+Moreover, the Bertsch parameter, which relates the non-interacting energy to the ground-state energy of the UFG, was determined accurately to be $\xi = 0.37(2)$ in excellent agreement with high-precision experiments~\cite{He2020,Ku2012}.

+For a broken SU(2) symmetry, in which the particle numbers of the up and down components differ, experiments have shed light on the phase diagram in the interesting regime of intermediate polarizations up to $p = (N_\uparrow - N_\downarrow)/(N_\uparrow + N_\downarrow) \approx 0.4$, above which a first-order phase transition (at, and very close to, zero temperature) from the superfluid to the normal state takes place \cite{Shin2006,PhysRevLett.101.070404,Shin2008,Nascimbene2010,Navon2010}.
+On the theory side, progress was made in the highly-imbalanced limit of polarons through a variational ansatz for the $N+1$ wavefunction.
+However, for the full many-body problem with a finite spin-imbalance no sufficiently good ansatz is known.
+Diffusion MC calculations in the ground state, however, show good agreement with the experimental findings despite the fixed-node approximation~\cite{Lobo2006}.
+This simplification, which enables such calculations, unfortunately limits the predictive power in terms of possibly exotic pairing states (such as the FFLO mechanism) and was therefore mainly limited to the normal phase.